THE-DEEPDAS/Medical-RAG-LLM/README.md

 ## Overview

-The Medical Assistant Bot leverages advanced AI models to provide detailed responses to user queries related to medicines.
+The Medical Assistant Bot leverages advanced AI model to provide detailed responses to user queries related to medicines.
 It uses a combination of local LLMs and vector databases to retrieve and generate accurate information.
 The system is designed to ensure reliability by incorporating uncertainty indicators to evaluate the confidence of the responses.

 ## System Architecture